carpentries/lesson-development-training/episodes/18-preparing.md

 ## Exercise: Prepare a teaching plan (15 minutes)

-Create a bullet point list or brief notes describing what you will say and do when teaching the section you have been focussing on during this training.
+Create a bullet point list or brief notes describing what you will say and do when teaching the episodes you have been focussing on during this training.

 ::::::::::::::::::::::::::::::::::::::::::::::::::